TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 ```

 {{< note title="Note" >}}
 **Not all 593 rows are shown**, so don't be concerned if the timezone you want is not there.
 Check your YSQL output to find the timezone you are interested in.
-What has been left in the results above is that there is a lot of inconsistency in the naming convention and definition of the timezones, this is not the doing of Yugabyte!
+What has been left in the results above is that there is a lot of inconsistency in the naming convention and definition of the timezones, this is not the doing of ZNbase!
 {{< /note >}}

 You can set the timezone to use for your session using the `SET` command.
 You can `SET` timezone using the timezone name as listed in pg_timezone_names, but not the abbreviation.
 You can also set the timezone to a numeric/decimal representation of the time offset.
 For example, -3.5 is 3 hours and 30 minutes before UTC.

 It seems logical to be able to set the timezone using the `UTC_OFFSET` format above.
-YugabyteDB will allow this, however, be aware of the following behaviour if you choose this method:
+ZNbaseDB will allow this, however, be aware of the following behaviour if you choose this method:

 {{< tip title="Tip" >}}
 When using POSIX time zone names, positive offsets are used for locations west of Greenwich.
-Everywhere else, YugabyteDB follows the ISO-8601 convention that positive timezone offsets are east of Greenwich.
+Everywhere else, ZNbaseDB follows the ISO-8601 convention that positive timezone offsets are east of Greenwich.
 Therefore an entry of '+10:00:00' will result in a timezone offset of -10 Hours as this is deemed East of Greenwich.
 {{< /tip >}}

-Lets start examining dates and times within Yugabyte.
+Lets start examining dates and times within ZNbase.

 ```
-yugabyte=# \echo `date`
+ZNbase=# \echo `date`

 Tue 09 Jul 12:27:08 AEST 2019